 - Additional drying required.
 Most people hang dry to finish.

-- Reduces hanging time needed to complete drying process.
+- Reduces the hanging time needed to complete the drying process.

 Electric Hanging Dryers

-Electric Hanging dryers are great if your RV doesn’t have space for a dryer.
+Electric Hanging dryers are great if you don’t have space for a tumble dryer.
 They’re essentially like a small space heater that blows air into an enclosure with your clothes inside.
 They’re collapsible and can be stored away.

 - Heated racks, some with enclosures, that dry your laundry faster than hanging alone.

 - Small footprint, and easily stored away when not in use.

 RV’s and travel trailers certainly don’t have space for a full-size washer and dryer, but there are more compact options.
 For that, small volume tumble dryers are a convenient and familiar option, spin dryers and heated racks are a reasonable compromise if you just don’t have the room for even the smallest tumble dryer.